 Most people find out they have Crohn’s in their 20s and 30s, but it can happen to anyone at any age.
 Crohn’s disease and ulcerative colitis are the two most common types of inflammatory bowel disease.
 While Crohn’s can affect any part of the digestive tract, it typically affects the small intestine and parts of the large intestine (colon).
 It can attack some parts of the digestive tract while skipping over other parts.
 Ulcerative colitis only causes inflammation in the large intestine and does not skip sections of the tract.

 There is no cure for Crohn’s.
 While its symptoms or complications can be life threatening, it’s not a fatal disease.
-People with Crohn’s have a similar life expectancy to people without it.
+People with Crohn’s have a similar life expectancy to people without it, but their quality of life will be decreased.
 With the proper treatment, people with the disease can manage symptoms and improve their quality of life.

 Five Types of Disease